skrattaren/apf.rst/apf.rst

 + [p.
 183] "'those nautical stories about giant turtles that sleep on the surface, thus causing sailors to think they are an island.'"

-  One of the many adventures of Sinbad, in "`The Thousand and One Nights`_".
+  One of the many adventures of Sinbad, in **The Thousand and One Nights**.

 + [p.
 192] "'"If you would seek peace, prepare for war."'"